THURSDAY EVENINGS | 7:30—9:30PM

 Dive deeper into your study, practice and implementation of Buddhist philosophy into your life through studying the section The Eleven Virtuous Mental Factors from the extraordinary book How to Understand the Mind.

-The Foundation Program (FP)
+About Foundation Program (FP)

 The Foundation Program (FP) is for those who wish to deepen their understanding and experience of Buddhism through systematic study and practice.
 In FP students receiving teachings, meditate, and discuss the text thoroughly.
 The program comprises of five subjects based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso.

-The Teacher Training Program (TTP)
+About Teacher Training Program (TTP)

 The Teacher Training Program (TTP) is an in-depth systematic study of twelve subjects based on Buddha’s Sutra and Tantra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso.
 TTP is designed for people who wish to train as authentic Dharma teachers.
 In addition to completing the study of twelve texts of Sutra and Tantra, the student is required to observe certain commitments with regard to behavior and way of life, and to complete a number of meditation retreats.